 For jeans: One pair of inky, raw, unwashed dark denim, and one pair of medium rinse denim.
 The dark ones have that ability to be dressed up or down as needed.
 The medium blue wash will be more casual.

-For chinos: Your best bets will be one pair of charcoal chinos, and another in a British khaki color (slightly darker than your typical pair of khakis your farty old professor wears).
+For chinos: Your best bets will be one in charcoal, and another in a British khaki color (slightly darker than your typical tan

 Great shoes for a guy’s budget minimal wardrobe

-You can’t get any more versatile than a pair of all white leather sneakers.
+You can’t get any more versatile than all white leather sneakers.
 Shorts to dress trousers; they can be worn with anything.

 The problem is, the versions that are commonly recommended (yes, including the ones I personally always recommend) are easily over $200.
 That’s because good leather and quality shoe construction are costly.